perymimon/react-anime-manager/README.md

     </div>
 }
 ```

-## API `useAnimeManager` exposed by `@perymimon/react-anime-manager`
+# API

-help track after entering, moving and exiting items from collection.
+##  🖹 `useAnimeManager` ( exposed by `@perymimon/react-anime-manager` )

-It brings all the info that need to start the animation attached to the original item,
+It's a hook that tracks the entry, movement and exit of items from collection.
-so developer can render even items that already remove from the original data add some nice removing animation
+It brings all the metadata info needed to activate animation from the JSX step or from the DOM's element that was created from that JSX.
+Also, it allows items that have been removed from the collection to be recreated so that you can make remove-animation on them.

-and then after the animation done, tell hook to not bring it again.
+You should note that it's mandatory to call `done()` callback, exposed by the hook, to let the manager know that the element is done with its current state and now it has a static state or should be removed completely from the tracking state.

 - [Options](#hook-options-arguments)
 - [ItemState Properties](#item-state-properties)